 - Olive oil: Use regular olive oil and avoid extra virgin oil which has a low smoke point.

 - Seasonings: I use my favorite seasoning for this one: paprika (mild or smoky), garlic powder, salt and black pepper.
-It’s Keto and goes with almost everything.
+It’s Keto-friendly and goes with almost everything.
 But you can substitute other seasonings or dry rub that you like.

 This low-carb chicken recipe is incredibly easy, and you simple need to follow this 3S method: Season, Sous Vide and Sear!